danielrahmani/TerrorismModel/README.md

 In this project the Global Terrorism Database (asdGTD) is studied.
 The ultimate goal of the project is to use attack type, weapons used, description of the attack, etc. to build a model that can predict what group may have been responsible for an incident.

+The data set is stored in data.zip file.
+Download and unzip the file to get the dataset (terrorist_data.csv).

 There are three main notebooks in this project and each one can be run independently:

 1. Terrorism_ML